-This Blackened Mexican Salmon is crusted with a blend of 4 aromatic and delicious and spices: Ancho chile, garlic, onion and oregano.
-And with a touch of citrus, this is a 5-minute salmon recipe is super easy for a busy weeknight and super impressive for a weekend dinner party.
+This Blackened Mexican Salmon is crusted with a blend of 4 aromatic and delicious spices: Ancho chile, garlic, onion and oregano.
+And with a touch of citrus, this 5-minute salmon recipe is super easy for a busy weeknight and super impressive for a weekend dinner party.

 Recipe Ideas can Come From Anywhere and Everywhere

 Colors I see, a conversation with a friend — or someone I’ve just met, the weather, my mood, my fruit bowl, food images in magazines, walking down an aisle in the market, my kids, a book, a TV show, the seasons, and the list goes on.

 The idea for this 5-minute salmon recipe came to me when I brought home a bag of leftover spice mix I’d made for a cooking project in my son’s fourth grade class.
 (Pozole de Frijol for “Mission Day.”)

 I’ve been creating all sorts of recipes with it, but this Blackened Mexican Salmon is the best creation yet!

 Between the citrus and the spices that create the blackened “crust,” I’m hoping this fresh and delicious, 5-minute salmon recipe will be one you always keep up your sleeve.
 It’s perfect for a last minute dinner party — once you have the ingredients set, it really does take just a few minutes and it’s so pretty!

 Your guests will think you spend a lot of time on the Blackened Mexican Salmon, and only you’ll know how incredibly quickly you threw it together.
 (Well, and me.)

 What to serve with Blackened Mexican Salmon: